Lyle Waggoner

-Lyle Wesley Waggoner (/ˈwægnər/ WAG-nər; April 13, 1935 – March 17, 2020) was an American actor, sculptor, presenter, travel trailer salesman and model, known for his work on The Carol Burnett Show from 1967 to 1974 and for playing the role of Steve Trevor and Steve Trevor Jr. on Wonder Woman from 1975 to 1979.
+Lyle Wesley Waggoner (/ˈwægnər/ WAG-nər; April 13, 1935 – March 17, 2020) was an American actor, sculptor, presenter, travel trailer salesman and model, known for his work on The Carol Burnett Show from 1967 to 1974 and for playing the role of Steve Trevor and Steve Trevor Jr. in Wonder Woman from 1975 to 1979.
 In his later career he founded a company, Star Waggons, which rented luxury trailers to studios.

 Early life

-Waggoner was born in Kansas City, Kansas on April 13, 1935, the son of Marie (Isern) and Myron Waggoner, and spent part of his childhood in Excelsior Springs, Missouri.
+Waggoner was born in Kansas City, Kansas, on April 13, 1935, the son of Myron and Marie (Isern) Waggoner, and spent part of his childhood in Excelsior Springs, Missouri.
 On an episode of The Carol Burnett Show, Waggoner stated he had three sisters and one brother.
 In 1953, he graduated from Kirkwood High School in Kirkwood, Missouri, and then studied briefly at Washington University in St. Louis.
 He then joined the United States Army, serving two years in West Germany as a radio operator.

 Following his military discharge, Waggoner studied mechanical engineering in the junior executive program at the General Motors Institute of Technology.
-He then sold encyclopedias as a door to door salesman.
+He then sold encyclopedias as a door-to-door salesman.
 He made his acting debut as a muscle man in a Kansas City production of Li'l Abner, after which he created a sales promotion organization that enabled him to make enough money to finance a trip to Los Angeles to pursue his acting career.